appsignal/appsignal-docs/source/elixir/instrumentation/minutely-probes.html.md

 title: "Minutely probes"
 ---

-Minutely probes are a mechanism to periodically send custom metrics to AppSignal.
+Minutely probes are a mechanism to periodically send [custom metrics](/metrics/custom.html) to AppSignal.
 This is a system that is included in the AppSignal Elixir package by default.
-At the start of every minute the minutely probes are triggered one by one to collect metrics and then snoozed until the next minute.
+At the start of every minute the minutely probes are triggered to collect metrics and then snoozed until the next minute.

 By default the AppSignal Elixir gem enables a probe for the ErlangVM.